Homemade Vegan Butter

 Because I can’t say it better than Mattie, I encourage you to go read his original post if you have the time and want to learn more about why the recipe works.

 This recipe requires all sorts of ingredients you may not have at home, including refined coconut oil, soy lecithin, and xantham gum.
 You can make some substitutions, so make sure you read the recipe completely before running to the store.

 In addition to the ingredients, you’ll end up freezing the mixture in a mold.
 Any shape will do.
-You could use a big tub, extra-large ice cube trays, or even make butter shaped like leaves or snowmen!
+You could use a big tub, extra-large ice cube trays [paid link], or even make butter shaped like leaves [paid link] or snowmen [paid link]!

 I wanted my vegan butter to look like a stick of butter to any unsuspecting omnivore, so I purchased a special wooden butter stick mold (that’s sadly no longer available).
-Were I making this again today, I’d use a silicone butter mold.
+Were I making this again today, I’d use a silicone butter mold [paid link].

 How It’s Made

 The first step in making this butter is curdling your soy milk.
 Do that by whisking it together with vinegar and salt in bowl and letting it sit for 10 minutes.